 WORKING WITH BLOG PHOTOGRAPHERS – WHAT YOU NEED TO KNOW

 Ask other bloggers what the average blog photographer rate is

-This is a huge, huge huge one: blog photographer prices vary in every area, and it’s great to know what the average price is so that you don’t end up overpaying.
-Some (not all!) photographers will offer a special blogger discount if you tag their social handles/link to their website on every post.
+This is a huge, huge huge one: blog photographers’ prices vary in every area, and it’s great to know what the average price is so that you don’t end up overpaying.
+Some (not all!) blog photographers will offer a special blogger discount if you tag their social handles/link to their website on every post.
 I like to start out by researching photographers that have shot with bloggers before: they tend to understand what kind of shots we need, and tend to charge accordingly!
 Make sure to chat with your local blog friends in the area to get a ballpark figure of what you should pay for these sessions.

-Always sign a contract
+Always sign a contract with blog photographers

 You know me: I love me some contracts.
 There are a ton of reasons why you need to sign a contract with your photographer.
 Sometimes, the photographer will even have a contract for you to sign.
 Cathy from Poor Little It Girl has an awesome post that breaks down contracts even further.
-When you’re preparing a contract for photographers, here are some things you should keep in mind:
+When you’re preparing a contract for blog photographers, here are some things you should keep in mind:

 - Rate: I like to include the rate per session/outfit/hour in the contract that we’ve agreed upon so that there aren’t any surprises down the line.